 - Check the Windows version.
-The client software is compatible with 32/64-bit Windows XP/7/10. - You can get the client software installation package from our technical personnel. - The graphic user interface may differ by different versions of client software you use. - 1.
+The client software is compatible with 32/64-bit Windows XP/7/10. - The graphic user interface may differ by versions of client software you use. - 1.
 Double click the installation package to start installing the client software. - 2.
 Select the language. - 3.
 Read and check Terms of the License Agreement. - 4.
 Click Start Setup. - 5.
 Select installation directory and click Next.